 Reviewing the Scientific Evidence

 It is essential that clinical genomic services rely on a systematic review and analysis of the scientific literature to evaluate and apply actionable evidence as it emerges.
 At UF Health, a multidisciplinary Personalized Medicine Subcommittee of the Pharmacy and Therapeutics Committee is responsible for interpreting the literature and applying it, as appropriate, to individual clinical implementations.
-We share many of the elements of our ongoing evidence-review process through SNP•its, our online publication.

 Testing for Genetic Variations